Esri/i3s-spec/README.md

 Released 03/01/2019 - (applies to [MeshPyramids](docs/1.6/store.cmn.md) profile)

 #### [3D Object Scene Layer](docs/1.6/3Dobject_ReadMe.md)
-- [Oriented Bounding Boxes](docs/1.6/obb.cmn.md) - introduces support for Oriented Bounding Boxes as a bounding volume
+- [Oriented Bounding Boxes](docs/1.6/obb.cmn.md) - Introduces support for Oriented Bounding Boxes as a bounding volume.
-- [Attribute Domain](docs/1.6/domain.cmn.md) (i.e. field) - Attribute Domains are rules that describe the legal values of a field type, providing a method for enforcing data integrity.
-For example, domain values can be used in pop-ups with definition queries
+- [Attribute Domain](docs/1.6/domain.cmn.md) (i.e. field) - Attribute Domains are rules that describe the allowed values of a field type, providing a method for enforcing data integrity.
+For example, domain values can be used in pop-ups with definition queries.
-- [serviceUpdateTimeStamp](docs/1.6/serviceUpdateTimeStamp.cmn.md) - provides the time stamp when the I3S service or the source of the service was created or updated.
-This property can be used in conjunction with the associated feature layer for editing purposes
+- [serviceUpdateTimeStamp](docs/1.6/serviceUpdateTimeStamp.cmn.md) - Provides the time stamp when the I3S service or the source of the service was created or updated.
+This property can be used in conjunction with the associated feature layer for editing.

 #### [Building Scene Layer](docs/1.6/BSL_ReadMe.md)
 - [Building Scene Layer](docs/1.6/BSL_ReadMe.md) profile specification.
 The Building Scene Layer is used to visualize and work with buildings.